Immortalise/robustlearn/RiFT/README.md

 After downloading these datasets, move them to ./data.

+Note: You need to pre-process the Tiny-ImageNet val dataset.
+Please refer to this [Chinese blog](https://blog.csdn.net/u011281708/article/details/107977802) for pre-processing.

 The images in Tiny-ImageNet datasets are 64x64 with 200 classes.

 ## Robust Critical Fine-Tuning